pishoyg/coptic/README.md

    generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
 Investigate.

+   Followup: This is likely due to the timestamps that the notes are recorded with.
+The newer timestamps make Anki think that the cards are newer.
+It is best, when exporting a new version of the package, to only include the notes that have changed content. `genanki` doesn't have a friendly way to support this (not even by reading the existing package and comparing the new data against it), so we will likely have to do lots of manual work to avoid the problem.

+1. Understand note sorting. (`genanki` has a `sort_key` argument.)

 1. Revisit the possibility of image compression to minimize the package size.